About the New York City Economic Development Corporation:

 About the Strategy Department:

-The Strategy department is a ten-member team that works to further NYCEDC leadership team objectives by vetting new projects, developing strategies to solve problems, and creating plans for NYCEDC priorities.
+The Strategy department is a ten-member team, comprised mostly of former management consultants, that works to further the NYCEDC leadership team's objectives by vetting new projects, developing strategies to solve problems, and creating plans for NYCEDC priorities.
 Additionally, we manage a retainer of strategy and topic area consultants for our projects, other NYCEDC departments, and city agencies.
 Our projects typically fall into one of the five categories described below:

-- Advisory and project management: Provide thought leadership and project management support to cross-departmental and cross-agency projects
+- Advisory and project management: Providing thought leadership and project management support to cross-departmental and cross-agency projects

-- New initiative ideation and diligence: Define a new opportunity for the City and assess its viability
+- New initiative ideation and diligence: Defining a new opportunity for the City and assess its viability

-- Operational improvements: Solve a problem or develop a new approach for the City
+- Operational improvements: Solving a problem or develop a new approach for the City

-- Procurement: Ensure successful outcomes with external consultants through thought leadership and partnership with other NYCEDC teams
+- Procurement: Ensuring successful outcomes with external consultants and partners through thought leadership and partnership with other NYCEDC teams

-- Capacity building: Support teams across NYCEDC (e.g., NYCEDC-wide trainings)
+- Capacity building: Supporting teams across NYCEDC (e.g., NYCEDC-wide trainings)

 About the Strategy Internship:

 The IOP Director’s Intern will be placed in the Strategy Department.
-S/he will be working closely with a member of the team on a project or projects related to the NYCEDC’s strategic priorities and emerging issues for the City of New York.
+S/he will be working closely with a member of the team on a project or projects related to the NYCEDC’s strategic priorities and emerging issues for the City of New York, which may potentially include projects related to business ecosystem building, workforce development and/or sustainability.
 Responsibilities include research, writing, financial, and other quantitative analysis, planning, and creating presentations.
 The team’s projects involve multiple public and private stakeholders, making teamwork, and consensus building essential components of this role.

 - Conduct research, financial modeling, data gathering and analysis, and expert interviews